-Misremembering an event is by no means unheard of or uncommon, but what if it was not just you who misremembered that event.
-What if a whole bunch of people misremembered the same exact thing even if there is no evidence to support it?
+Misremembering an event is by no means unheard of or uncommon...but what if it were not just you who misremembered it?
+What if a whole bunch of people misremembered the same exact thing as you, even if the evidence says otherwise?

-Some of you reading this might be nodding, recalling having watched this movie, and you are not alone.
-There is a large community of people who can remember quite vividly watching this movie with their friends and family.
+Some of you reading this might be nodding your head, recalling having watched this movie, and you are not alone.
+There is a large community of people who can remember quite vividly watching it with their friends and family.
 So what seems to be the problem?
-Well, the movie 'Shazaam' does not exist, and it never has.
+Well, the movie 'Shazaam' does not exist—and it never has.

 You can scramble the Internet and old video stores nationwide, but you will not find any proof that there ever was a movie named 'Shazaam' with Sinbad playing a genie.
 If you are at all dismayed by this fact, you are not the only one.

 An ever-growing number of confused 90's kids have flocked to the Internet to adamantly insist that there was, indeed, a movie called 'Shazam,' and Sinbad was definitely in it.
 Just peruse the countless threads about it on the website Reddit and you will find that there are hundreds of people who can provide their own accounts of having seen the movie.
 Most people agree that the movie was released in 1994 and concur with the supposed movie plot described above.